sushrutaproject2/website/_posts/2025-09-03-the-problem-of-Candrata.md

 This would cast Candraṭa as a scholar who produced a new version of the whole Suśrutasaṃhitā, one that specifically accepted the readings of the earlier commentator Jejjaṭa.

+The commentator Ḍalhaṇa does not mention Candraṭa's name anywhere in his extensive commentary.
+He is elsewhere not shy about citing predecessors, so we deduce that he was not aware of Candraṭa’s work.

 At present, this is a hypothesis, and our project members are discussing the issue and thinking of ways to test the hypothesis.